Run (island)

 In 1616, fearing the Dutch, the natives of the island pledged their allegiance to the employees of English East India Company, who accepted it on behalf of the Crown.
 According to historian John Keay who considers Pulo Run as the genesis of the British Empire: "As the island of Runnymede is to British constitutional history, so the island of Run is to British imperial history".
 In the 17th century, the tiny island of Run was of great economic importance because of the value of the spices it produced: nutmeg and mace.

 Geography

 Run is the westernmost island of the Banda Islands, with a length of 3 km and width of 1 km.
-The neighbouring island of Pulau Ai is about 7 km east and the small islet of Pulau Nailakka is 700 m north.
+The neighbouring island of Pulau Ay is about 7 km east and the small islet of Pulau Naijalaka is 0.7 km north.